-If you're thinking of redesigning your website, then don't.
+Are you thinking of redesigning your website?
+Then don't.

 Well, because users typically have preconceived notions as to how your website operates.
 So, when you redesign your website, the users will have to relearn the site’s new structure, increasing bounce rates in return.

 To put this more concretely, frequent site visitors use your site automatically, unconsciously, and unthinkably, thanks to the design principle called familiarity.
-Simply put, users tend to internalize your website’s user interface to the point that they could quickly silence a large portion of their brain and only use the basil ganglia (a part of our brain where the most memories are stored) to recall stuff.
+In other words, users generally internalize a website’s user interface to the point that they love to silence a large portion of their brain quickly and only use the basil ganglia (a part of our brain where the most memories are stored) to browse your site.

-So suddenly, one fine day, if you radically redesign your site inside-out and it catches users off guard, they might not take it positively because they need to put their brains back to work.
+So suddenly, one fine day, if you radically redesign your site inside-out, users might not take it positively because they need to put their brains back to work.

 Don’t get me wrong!
 I am not entirely against redesign!